RedisTimeSeries/RedisTimeSeries/README.md

 make install
 ```

-Next, you can the RedisTimeSeries repository from git and build it:
+Next, you should get the RedisTimeSeries repository from git and build it:

 ```
 apt-get install -y git python3 libssl-dev automake libtool cmake